Eyüp Cemetery

 The Eyüp Cemetery (Eyüp Mezarlığı), aka Eyüp Sultan Cemetery, is a historic burial ground located in the Eyüp district, on the European side of Istanbul, Turkey.
 It is administered by the General Directorate of Foundations.
-One of the oldest and largest Muslim cemeteries in Istanbul, it hosts graves of Ottoman sultans and court members, grand viziers, high-ranking religious authorities, civil servants and military commanders as well as intellectuals, scientists, artists and poets.
+One of the oldest and largest Muslim cemeteries in Istanbul, it hosts graves of Ottoman sultans and court members, grand viziers, high-ranking religious authorities, civil servants, military commanders as well as intellectuals, scientists, artists and poets.

 History

-Ottoman era headstones in the Eyüp Cemetery with head coverings denoting the deceased's profession or social status.
+Ottoman-era headstones in the Eyüp Cemetery with head coverings denoting the deceased's profession or social status.

 The cemetery was very popular with Ottoman people, as they wanted to be buried next to the tomb of Abu Ayyub al-Ansari (576–circa 672 or 674), in Ottoman Turkish Ebu Eyyûb el-Ensarî (in modern Turkish Eyüp Sultan, hence the name of the cemetery).
 A close companion (sahaba) of Islam's Prophet Muhammad, he died during the First Arab Siege of Constantinople against the Byzantine capital and wanted to be buried as close as possible to the city walls.
-After the Conquest of Constantinople by the Ottoman Turks in 1453, a tomb was constructed above his grave and a mosque, called today the Eyüp Sultan Mosque, built in his honor.
+After the Conquest of Constantinople by the Ottoman Turks in 1453, a tomb was constructed above his grave and a mosque, now called the Eyüp Sultan Mosque, built in his honor.
 From that time on, the area now known as Eyüp has become sacred, and many prominent Ottoman people requested burial in proximity of Abu Ayyub.

 The Eyüp Cemetery is situated on the western bank of the Golden Horn just outside the historic Walls of Constantinople (today İstanbul).
 It stretches between the Golden Horn's shore up to Karyağdı Slope, and further to Edirnekapı.
 Road construction works and nationalization around Golden Horn did great damage to the graves.

 Among the most interesting graves are of those of the Ottoman-era public executioners.
 They were not allowed to be buried in public cemeteries, and a separate burial ground, called the "Executioner Cemetery" (Cellat Mezarlığı), existed on the Karyağdı Hill aside the Eyüp Cemetery.
-Their burial took place only in two cemeteries in Istanbul, and this secretly in the night.
+Their burial took place only in two cemeteries in Istanbul, and even so secretly in the night.
 The headstones were blank without any name and date in order to avoid retaliation by the relatives of the executed persons.
-Unfortunately, only a few executioner graves have survived up to date.
+Only a few executioners' graves have survived up to date.